-- Must use institutional (IU) email accounts (IU Webmail or Exchange) to send and receive any work-related messages that contain any sensitive information; for example, associate instructors must use IU Webmail or Exchange to send messages to or about the students whom they teach.
+- Must use an IU email account (Exchange) to send and receive any work-related messages that contain any sensitive information; for example, associate instructors must use Exchange to send messages to or about the students whom they teach.

 For more about sensitive data, see What is sensitive data, and how is it protected by law?

 If you are a student employee and have questions, you may contact your supervisor.
 If supervisors want clarification, they may contact the University Information Policy Office.

 This is document axhw in the Knowledge Base.

 - Fill out this form to submit your issue to the UITS Support Center.